 - statement that no goods or services were provided by the organization, if that is the case;

-- description and good faith estimate of the value of goods or services, if any, that organization provided in return for the contribution; and
+- description and good faith estimate of the value of goods or services, if any, that the organization provided in return for the contribution; and

 - statement that goods or services, if any, that the organization provided in return for the contribution consisted entirely of intangible religious benefits, if that was the case.

 These are the items that must be included in your donation acknowledgment letter.
 However, this is still an opportunity for you to build rapport with your donor.
-You can make this form more convenient and more impactful with a few simple changes.
+You can make this form more convenient and impactful with a few simple changes.

-Keep the Conversation Personal
+3. Keep the Conversation Personal

-Let’s return to the literary foundation example.
 Our donor, Ms. Palermo, is on the board of a private elementary school.
-All of her donations so far have centered around supporting literacy, specifically for English as a second language (ESL) students.
+All of her donations so far have been directed to the organization’s English as a Second Language (ESL) program.

 This statement is more impactful to Ms. Palermo because it connects with something that is truly important to her.
-This strategy is important when acknowledging present and encouraging future donations because the number one reason people give is that they believe in the cause and want to have an impact in it.
+This strategy is important when acknowledging present and encouraging future donations because the number one reason people give is that they believe in the cause and want to impact it.

-Using Neon CRM for Personalized Donor Letters
+Use Neon CRM for Personalized Donor Letters

-Your donor acknowledgment letter may be a legal requirement in some cases, but, in every case, your letter helps your nonprofit build rapport.
-It’s an opportunity to show donors exactly how their contributions have helped to drive your mission.
-Neon CRM allows you to provide the specific financial information they need while building on your personal relationship.
+Your donor acknowledgment letter may be a legal requirement in some cases.
+But, in every case, your letter helps your nonprofit build rapport with your supporters!

-Neon CRM offers tools you can use to create and send donor acknowledgment letters that truly make an impact on your supporters.
-To see how it works, connect with us for a demo.
+Neon CRM allows you to provide the specific financial information donors need while building on your personal relationship.
+You can use it to create and send donor acknowledgment letters that truly impact your supporters.

 Join the discussion in our Slack channel on connected fundraising